HL7/davinci-dtr/input/pagecontent/formal_specification.md

 #### Prior Authorization Support (PAS)
 The PAS Bundle linkId should be used for attached bundles containing resources needed for PAS.
 All of the referenced resources needed for PAS shall be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Claim sent to PAS.
-If the ClaimResponse has already been received from a PAS request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.
+If the [ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html) has already been received from a PAS request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.
+(All references to a ClaimResponse SHALL refer to the [HRex Prior Authorization profile of ClaimResponse](http://hl7.org/fhir/us/davinci-hrex/STU1/StructureDefinition-hrex-claimresponse.html))

 #### Post-Acute Orders (PAO)
 The PAO Bundle linkId should be used for attached bundles containing resources needed for Post-Acute Orders.
 All the referenced resources needed for PAO shall be stored as contained resources within the QuestionnaireResponse for easier reference.
 These resources should include the resources collected by DTR to complete the QuestionnaireResponse, as well as the Order sent to PAO.
 If a response has already been received from a PAO request, this shall be stored in the QuestionnaireResponse with a reference to it in the items list as well.
 (See the [Post-Acute Orders Implementation Guide](http://build.fhir.org/ig/HL7/dme-orders/))